-Crater Lake National Park is administered by the National Park Service of the Department of the Interior.
-A superintendent is in immediate charge of the park, with offices in the administrative center, 3 miles from the Rim Village.
-All communications regarding the park should be addressed to the Superintendent, Crater Lake National Park, Crater Lake, Oreg., during the summer months, and to Box 672, Medford, Oreg., from October to June.
+Crater Lake National Park is administered by the National Park Service of the United States Department of the Interior.
+A superintendent is in immediate charge of the park, with offices in the administrative center, 3 miles from Rim Village.
+Communications regarding the park should be addressed to the Superintendent, Crater Lake National Park, Crater Lake, Oreg., during the summer, and to Box 672, Medford, Oreg., from October to June.